FOLLOW US

 Taking food into Italy

 You cannot take meat, milk or products containing them into EU countries.
-There are some exceptions such as powdered baby milk, baby food, and special food or pet feed required for medical reasons.
+There are some exceptions such as powdered baby milk, baby food and special food or pet feed required for medical reasons.

 Terrorism

 There is a high threat of terrorist attack globally affecting UK interests and British nationals, including from groups and individuals who view the UK and British nationals as targets.
-You should remain vigilant at all times.
+Stay aware of your surroundings at all times.

 UK Counter Terrorism Policing has information and advice on staying safe abroad and what to do in the event of a terrorist attack.
 Find out how to reduce your risk from terrorism while abroad.